ibm-cloud-docs/cloud-logs/agent/agent-helm-os-deploy.md

       version: "1.3.0"  # required

     clusterName: ""     # Enter the name of your cluster.
 This information is used to improve the metadata and help with your filtering.

+    additionalMetadata: # add additional metadata, for example:
+      region: au-syd
+      env: production
+      logging-agent-version: 1.4.0     # Enter the agent version that you want to deploy

     env:
       # ingestionHost is a required field.
 For example: